SangSonyratt/RHB/README.md

 $ composer install
 ```

-Copy sample env format and change database in .env file
+Copy sample env format and change config to your database in the .env file

 ```bash
 $ cp .env.example .env